 Ojai Pixie tangerines are so sweet and juicy, that it’s no exaggeration to say they taste like candy!

-While it was difficult not to eat all of the Pixies I brought home, I somehow managed to save enough to make this super delicious Tangerine Ice Cream Recipe with Mascarpone.
+While it was difficult not to eat all of the Pixies I brought home, I somehow managed to save enough to make this super delicious Tangerine Mascarpone Ice Cream recipe.

-This tangerine ice cream is packed with bright, colorful flavors, and its creamy texture is divine.
+- This mascarpone ice cream is packed with bright, colorful flavors, and the texture is super creamy.

 How fun would this be to serve to your guests for dessert?!